 A young girl plays guitar while enjoying the Lake Eden Arts Festival.

 Cost: $6 adults, $4 ages 6-12.
 Free for ages 5 and younger.

 Best for: Lovers of nature, fun and absurdity.
 The highlight of the annual Woolly Worm Festival is the woolly worm race.
-The winning worm receives a cash prize of $1,000 on Saturday and $500 on Sunday.
+The winning worm receives a cash prize of $1,000.
 There also are juried arts and crafts, rides and food vendors.

 What’s in it for kids: The centerpiece of the festival itself, the Woolly Worm Race.
 Kids can enter their own worm for $5 and you can help them cheer it on.